zalando-nakadi/fahrschein/README.md

         .listen(SalesOrderPlaced.class, listener);
 ```

-## `ClientHttpRequestFactory` implementations
+## `RequestFactory` implementations

-Fahrschein by default uses a forked version of Spring's `SimpleClientHttpRequestFactory` to avoid an issue with spring trying to consume remaining data when closing connections.
-The spring implementation does this in order to reuse keep-alive connections, but for streaming connections this can lead to long blocking of the `close` method.
+Fahrschein uses it's own http abstraction which is very similar to spring framework's [`ClientHttpRequestFactory`](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/http/client/ClientHttpRequestFactory.html) interface.
+By default it uses the `SimpleRequestFactory` which uses a `HttpURLConnection` internally and has no further dependencies.

-There is also a forked version of the `HttpComponentsClientHttpRequestFactory` implementation in the `fahrschein-http-apache` artifact with a similar workaround.
+There is also a version using apache http components named `HttpComponentsRequestFactory` in the `fahrschein-http-apache` artifact.

 ```xml
 <dependency>